King David receives the Water of Bethlehem

 One of the major works of Robert Campin (also identified by art historians as Master of the Flémalle) is the Mérode Altarpiece, painted between 1425 and 1428.
 The left panel of the triptych shows two kneeling donors and behind them a small figure of a man holding a staw hat and standing behind a gate that opens to a walled garden.
 The figure is considered to be a self portrait of Robert Campin.
 The facial features bear a strong resemblance to the King David portraits of Rogier van der Weyden.

 Associating Campin with the biblical King David of Israel was probably not only because the artist had a long beard.
 There was another more personal comparison to be made.
 Both David and Robert were proven adulterers.
 In David’s case he seduced Bathsheba wife of one of his soldiers who he later had murdered.
 Campin’s deeds did not extend to murder but he was accused of political agitation and convicted of adultery for which he was sentenced to banishment from Tournai.
-However, his punishment was later reduced to a fine after Margaret of Burgundy, wife of John the Fearless, Duke of Burgundy, intervened on Campin’s behalf.
+However, his punishment was later reduced to a fine after Margaret of Burgundy, wife of William VI, Count of Holland, intervened on Campin’s behalf.